Kiichigo-cc/assisted-assignments/Deployment.md

 # Deployment
 This setup works for the current project, but more scalable deployment methods may be necessary if user demand grows.
+This guide assumes that you have already set up the repo and Auth0 locally.
 ## 1. Frontend Deployment
 The current Frontend is deployed on [Vercel](https://vercel.com/).
 To deploy the Frontend on Vercel, create an account and link a GitHub Account.
 Start a new project, and select this GitHub Repository.
 Under Framework Preset select Vite, in Root Directory select frontend.
 In the Environment Variables Section, copy the variables from the frontend .env file.